 - 1) all relevant facts;

 - 2) contract provisions involved;

-- 3) and, detailed reasons for denial.
+- 3) and, detailed reasons for denial;

+- 4) USPS Grievance Arbitration Tracking System (GATS) number.

 Article 15.2, Step 2(g)

 ADDITIONS AND CORRECTIONS

 Where the Union representative believes that the facts or contentions set forth in management's Step 2 decision are incomplete or inaccurate, the representative may file, within ten (10) days of receipt of the Step 2 decision, a written statement with the management Step 2 representative setting forth any corrections and additions to the Step 2 decision.
 The filing of any corrections or additions does not extend the time limits for filing the appeal to Step 3.
 The steward is entitled to time on the clock to write the Union's statement of corrections and additions to the Step 2 decision.